-$$\operatorname{sign}(\Delta f(\tau)) = \begin{cases} +1, & \text{when } \Delta f(\tau) > 0 \\ 0, & \text{when } \Delta f(\tau) = 0 \\ -1, & \text{when } \Delta f(\tau) < 0 \end{cases}$$ (10)
+$$\operatorname{sign}(\Delta f(\tau)) = \begin{cases} +1, & \text{when } \Delta f(\tau) > 0\\ 0, & \text{when } \Delta f(\tau) = 0\\ -1, & \text{when } \Delta f(\tau) < 0. \end{cases}$$ (10)

 Figure 3(c) plots the variation of R_f with R for the current TAIEX data.
-Note that the two oblique solid and dashed lines in this figure represent the least-square fit of R_f as a function of Rin the four quadrants.
-As for SSEC index in Shanghai, Wei and Huang [4] argued that the different quadrants in this figure represent different economic scenarios.
-For example, quadrant (I), i.e. R>0, $R_f>0$, indicates that today's closing price is higher than yesterday's, and the probability of today's price being above the mean price is greater than that of it being below.
-This condition implies that the price has been running at a high level for a relatively long time, and thus gives the investors a clear "over-bought" signal.
-Consequently, investors will then sell their stocks, and the index will decrease for this reason.
-In quadrant (II), i.e. R < 0, $R_f > 0$, today's closing price is lower than that of the previous day and the probability of today's price being above the mean price is greater than that of it being below.
-On the one hand, these conditions imply that the price is decreasing and has a "weak" running tendency, while on the other hand, they imply that the price has been running at a high level for a relatively long time, which indicates that the price has a "strong" running tendency.
+Note that the two oblique solid and dashed lines in this figure represent least-squares fits of R_f as functions of R in the four quadrants.
+As for SSEC index in Shanghai Wei and Huang [4] argued that the different quadrants in this figure represent different economic scenarios.
+For example, quadrant (I), i.e. R > 0, $R_f > 0$, indicates that today's closing price is higher than yesterday's and the probability of today's price being above the mean price is greater than that of it being below.
+This condition implies that the price has been running at a high level for a relatively long time and, thus gives investors a clear "over-bought" signal.
+Consequently, investors will then sell their stocks and the index will decrease for this reason In quadrant (II), i.e. R < 0, $R_f > 0$, today's closing price is lower than that of the previous day and the probability of today's price being above the mean price is greater than that of it being below.
+On the one hand, these conditions imply that the price is decreasing and has a "weak" running tendency while on the other hand, they imply that the price has been running at a high level for a relatively long time, which indicates that the price has a "strong" running tendency.
 Thus, investors receive vague and ambiguous signals regarding the tendency of the index.
 As a result, the price is equally likely to increase or decrease on the following day.
+In quadrant (III), i.e. R < 0, $R_f > 0$, today's closing price is lower than that of the previous day and the probability of today's price being above the mean price is greater than that of it being below.
+On the one hand, these conditions imply that the price is decreasing and has a "weak" running tendency while on the other hand, they imply that the price has been running at a high level for a relatively long time, which indicates that the price has a "strong" running tendency.
+Thus, investors receive vague and ambiguous signals regarding the tendency of the index.
+As a result, the price is equally likely to increase or decrease on the following day.
 In quadrant (III), i.e. R < 0, $R_f < 0$, today's closing price is lower than that of yesterday and the probability of today's price being lower than the mean price is higher than it being above.
-This condition implies that the price has been running at a low level for a relatively long time, and thus the investors receive an obvious "over-sold" signal.
-As a result, they are more likely to acquire financial assets, and therefore the price will subsequently increase.
-Finally, in quadrant (IV), i.e. R > 0, $R_f < 0$, the price has been running at a low level for a relatively long time, but today's closing price is higher than that of yesterday.
-This provides an obvious signal of a potential upturn in the price movement.
-As a result, investors may seek to increase the level of their holdings, and thus the price is likely to increase.
-However, this phenomenon could not be seen completely in Taiwan's stock market, and we will describe this point in more detail in the final part of this section.
+This condition implies that the price has been running at a low level for a relatively long time; thus the investors receive an obvious "over-sold" signal.
+As a result, they are more likely to acquire financial assets, so the price will subsequently increase.
+Finally, in quadrant (IV), i.e. R > 0, $R_f < 0$, the price has been running at a low level for a relatively long time, but today's closing price is higher than yesterday's.
+This provides an obvious signal for a potential upturn in the price movement.
+As a result, investors may seek to increase the level of their holdings; thus the price is likely to increase.
+However, this phenomenon could not be seen completely in Taiwan's stock market and we will describe this point in more detail in the final part of this section.